 Note: Neither of these natural predators is commercially available, but your local extension office can let you know if you can find them in your area.
 Then, you can plant food sources that will attract these parasites.

 Nematodes are another natural predator of Japanese beetle grubs.
 According to the USDA, “Upon penetrating a grub, the nematode inoculates it with the bacteria.
 The bacteria reproduce quickly, feeding on the grub tissue.”
-The nematode eats this bacteria, ultimately killing the grub.”
+The nematode eats these bacteria, ultimately killing the grub.

 Pro tip: Buy the Heterorhabditis bacteriophora nematode online and apply to your lawn to battle Japanese beetles.

 Milky spore is a bacterium registered for use against Japanese beetle grubs, but not everyone agrees on its effectiveness.
 The USDA recommends using milky spore to fight Japanese beetles on turf grasses, but some experts say there’s not enough evidence to support its effectiveness.

 Milky spore works when grubs in the soil ingest it, causing the bacteria to multiply in the grub’s body.
 The bacterial buildup causes grubs to take on a “milky” appearance, ultimately dying and releasing 1 billion to 2 billion spores back into the soil.

 However, if there’s a big enough population feeding on large amounts of leaves, the loss of chlorophyll and foliage can severely stress the tree and open it up to secondary diseases that can lead to death.

 As for lawns, Michigan State University‘ recommends irrigating lawns in fall and spring to prevent turf damage and loss.
 Well-watered grass can tolerate the presence of grubs.

 Generally, healthy plants are able to tolerate minimal damage, so be sure to keep yours watered, pruned, and nourished.